-- Selection Process: A minimum GPA of 2.0 is required in preprofessional coursework.
+- 1. Selection Process: A minimum GPA of 2.7 is required in preprofessional coursework.
 The selection process is competitive, and applicants will be ranked primarily on academic achievement in the required preprofessional courses.
-Other factors considered in ranking include overall academic achievement (emphasizing recent academic performance), a demonstrated ability to perform well in a consecutive Fall/Winter Term of fulltime study (preferably 30 units), a personal interview, and a letter of intent.
-Preference will be given to those students who have completed the required ★30 in one academic year.
-An applicant may not benefit from additional postsecondary courses. - 2.
-Spoken English Requirement: Applicants must meet a spoken English requirement.
-(See Spoken English Requirement.)

-- 3. Letter of Intent: Applicants must submit a letter with their application for admission stating their career goals, knowledge of the profession, related experience, and reasons for seeking admission to Medical Laboratory Science.
+Other factors considered in ranking include overall academic achievement (emphasizing recent academic performance), a demonstrated ability to perform well in a consecutive Fall/Winter Term of fulltime study (preferably 30 units), a personal interview, and a letter of intent. - Preference will be given to those students who have completed the required ★30 in one academic year.
+An applicant may not benefit from additional postsecondary courses. - Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Spoken English requirements (see Language Proficiency Requirements). - 3.
+Letter of Intent: Applicants must submit a letter with their application for admission stating their career goals, knowledge of the profession, related experience, and reasons for seeking admission to Medical Laboratory Science.
 Prospective students are encouraged to investigate the career to assist in their understanding of the program. - 4.
 Personal Interview: Interview selection is based on postsecondary academic records and a letter of intent received by April 1 [see Medicine and Dentistry (Admission and Readmission Deadlines)].
 Selected applicants will be interviewed to determine if they have the qualities necessary for the profession.
 The interview will evaluate qualities such as communication, teamwork, reflection, conflict resolution, empathy, responsibility, initiative, problem-solving ability, prioritization and organization.
-Short-listed applicants will be advised of the interview date. - 5.
-Police Information Checks: Applicants should be aware that a clear Police Information Check is required at the time of admission and that any criminal charges pending must be declared.
+Short-listed applicants will be advised of the interview date. - Final Selection: Final admission decisions are made by the Medical Laboratory Science Admissions Committee. - Police Information Checks: Applicants should be aware that a clear Police Information Check is required at the time of admission and that any criminal charges pending must be declared.

 Under the Protection for Persons in Care Act, all students going to any clinical placement or rotation in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 The clinical practice site will determine the criteria for acceptance/denial of a placement.
 Students are responsible for having a Police Information Check completed upon receiving admission to the Faculty.